-- 1. Unlock a DIMM slot by pressing the both module clips outward. - 2.
-Align the memory module to the DIMM slot, and insert the module perpendicular to the DIMM slot, pressing straight down to seat the module.
-The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector. - Note: The memory controller on most Comet Lake-S CPUs runs at a default frequency of 2933MHz on 10- and 8-core processors, but only 2666MHz on 6-core processors.
+- 1. Unlock a DIMM slot by pressing the module clips outward. - Align the memory module to the DIMM slot, insert the module vertically into the slot, and press straight down to fully seat the module.
+The plastic clips at top side of the DIMM slot should automatically lock the DIMM into the connector.

+Note: The memory controller on most Comet Lake-S CPUs runs at a default frequency of 2933MHz on 10- and 8-core processors, but only 2666MHz on 6-core processors.
 Achieving memory speeds above the CPU's default speed may require manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.